Published: March 12, 2019 | Updated: February 10, 2021 | Posted by: Venus Zoleta | Personal Finance

 For tech-savvy Filipinos who use their smartphones to make financial transactions, Coins.ph is one of the popular mobile payment apps nowadays.

 Also called Coins, the fintech company is Southeast Asia’s leading mobile payments app and digital wallet powered by blockchain technology.
-It’s licensed by the Bangko Sentral ng Pilipinas (BSP) to provide a variety of financial services that people can access from their phone without the need for a bank account.
+It’s licensed by the Bangko Sentral ng Pilipinas (BSP) to provide a variety of financial services that people can access from their phones without the need for a bank account.

 Whether you’ve just downloaded the Coins.ph app or still thinking about using it, you need to familiarize yourself with the platform and understand how it works before you can fully reap its benefits.